-The UV/Vis channel covers all aspects of research into ultraviolet and visible spectroscopy techniques used for forensics and drug testing, environmental analysis, art and archaeology research, food quality analysis, pharmaceutical analysis, material science and cancer research.
+The UV/Vis channel covers all aspects of research into ultraviolet and visible spectroscopy techniques, including fluorescence, used for forensics and drug testing, environmental analysis, art and archaeology research, food quality analysis, pharmaceutical analysis, material science and cancer research.

 ChemSusChem is a top interdisciplinary journal for research at the interface of chemistry and sustainability.
 The journal features the best research on sustainability and energy by publishing contributions from chemistry, materials science, chemical engineering, and biotechnologyView All Journals